-5.5 Enforcement action - leaseholders and owners
+5.4 Enforcement action - leaseholders and owners

 Where leaseholders and owners are victims of ASB we will consult the terms of the lease to consider what action can be taken against the perpetrator and seek legal advice as required.
-Where there is evidence that a crime has been committed, this would likely be considered a breach of the lease and options including forfeiture will be considered.
+Where there is evidence that a crime has been committed, this would likely be considered a breach of the lease and options, including forfeiture, will be considered.
 Alternatively, an injunction to remedy the breach might be sought.

-5.6 CCTV and GDPR
+5.5 CCTV and GDPR

 Where we have CCTV footage that may show ASB incidents, we will not share this information with residents or third parties without liaising with the police.
-This is in accordance with GDPR UK and our Data protection policy.
+This is in accordance with GDPR UK and our data protection policy.

-Where a resident records their neighbour, using a mobile device, committing ASB, NHG will not be able to act on this information as it is an infringement on the rights of the person being recorded.
+Where a resident uses a mobile device to record a neighbour committing ASB, we will not be able to act on this information as it is an infringement on the rights of the person being recorded.
 However, the resident should share the recording with the police, who may be able to use the recording as part of their investigation.